'TV not the deciding factor over break'

 Last updated on .From the section Scottish Premiership

-A decision on whether to bring forward the Scottish Premiership's winter break will not be determined by broadcasting deals, says Motherwell's Alan Burrows.
+Any move to bring forward the Scottish Premiership's winter break will not be determined by TV deals, says Motherwell chief executive Alan Burrows.

 Ten of the 12 top-flight clubs, including Well, want an earlier break to coincide with reduced crowd numbers coming into force on Sunday.